 The inner flaps of the British cover contain these notes about the story:

 Harry is waiting at Privet Drive.
-The Order of the Phoenix is coming to escort him safely away without Voldemort and his supporters knowing -- if they can.
-But what Harry do then?
+The Order of the Phoenix is coming to escort him safely away without Voldemort and his supporters knowing — if they can.
+But what will Harry do then?
 How can he fulfil the momentous and seemingly impossible task that Professor Dumbledore has left him with?